hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/391__Praveen_R._Bhat.md

 > that object, whereas now he is *ruling out the necessity of the existence*
 > of the pratiyogi for the *existence* of bhedA with  it.
 >
-> ​
+>
 Thanks for that interesting insight.
-​ To make that statement, we can fairly assume that such bhedaH is knowable.
+ To make that statement, we can fairly assume that such bhedaH is knowable.
 How can existence of bhedaH with a non-existent pratiyogin be known until the non-existence of the pratiyogin is known?
-​If it cannot be
+If it cannot be
-, then the​
+, then the
 refutation of the absurdity of the bhedaH with non-existent pratiyogin would not be much different from Ch.
 Up.
-​6.2.1 mantra
+6.2.1 mantra
-​and especially the bhAShya ​
+and especially the bhAShya
 refuting asadevedamagra AsI
-​dekamevAdvitIyam.​
+dekamevAdvitIyam.

 In any case, it has no purpose as you mentioned, even compared to kAkadantaparIkShA.